zimfw/direnv/README.md

 direnv
 ======

-Caches the script to set up the [direnv] Zsh shell integration.
+Sets up the Zsh shell integration for [direnv].

 The following should be removed from your `~/.zshrc`, since this module will already take care of it: